adamwgriffin/betterboxd/README.md

-# Movies
+# Betterboxd

-A Letterboxed clone written in Ruby on Rails 8.
+A Letterboxd clone written in Ruby on Rails 8.

 ## Requirements